WisTex/Neuhub/README.md

 - [ ] **Neuhub Red Dash** 0.4 - A theme based on Redbasic and SB Admin.

-## Neuhub Red Dash 0.4 - Release Notes

-Known Issues
-* PDL Editor navigation broken.
-* Some remote resources, such as extra fonts, not loading properly.
-* Contains experimental code that will be removed in the future.

-Compatibility
-* Tested with Hubzilla
-* Not tested with Streams yet.

-## Installation

 Summary:

 - Copy all of the files except the README.md and LICENSE files to the web root of your Hubzilla or Streams installation.